-The growth of collaborative law has an intangible benefit, however, for the lawyers who practice it- greater satisfaction in the profession they have chosen.
+The growth of collaborative law has an intangible benefit, however, for the lawyers who practice it-greater satisfaction in the profession they have chosen.
 Susan Daicoff, Lawyer, Be Thyself: An Empirical Investigation of the Relationship Between the Ethic of Care, the Feeling Decisionmaking Preference, and Lawyer Wellbeing, 16 VA.
 J. SOC.
 POL'Y & L. 87, 133 (2008).
-Collaborative lawyers generally feel that the collaborative law process enables them to work productively with other professions (particularly with mental health experts and financial planners) in service to parties.
-Janet Weinstein, Coming of Age: Recognizing the Importance of Interdisciplinary Education in Law Practice, 74 WASH.
+Collaborative lawyers generally feel that the collaborative law process enables them to work productively with other professions in service to parties.
+See Janet Weinstein, Coming of Age:

+Recognizing the Importance of Interdisciplinary Education in Law Practice, 74 WASH.
 L. REV. 319, 337-38 (1999).
-Instead of using these professionals in an adversarial framework as expert witnesses or consultants to further their "case", collaborative lawyers draw on their expertise to help shape creative negotiations and settlements.
-Elizabeth Tobin Tyler, Allies, Not Adversaries: Teaching Collaboration to the Next Generation of Doctors and Lawyers to Address Inequality, 11 J. HEALTH CARE L. & POL'Y 249, 272-73 (2008).
+Instead of using these professionals in an adversarial framework as expert witnesses or consultants to further their "case," collaborative lawyers draw on their expertise to help shape creative negotiations and settlements.
+Elizabeth Tobin Tyler, Allies Not Adversaries: Teaching Collaboration to the Next Generation of Doctors and Lawyers to Address Social Inequality, 11 J. HEALTH CARE L. & POL'Y 249, 271-72 (2008).

-More globally, collaborative lawyers feel they help their clients resolve their disputes productively, thus fulfilling Lincoln's inspirational vision of the lawyer "as a peacemaker" with the "superior opportunity of being a good man [or woman]" for whom "[t]here will still be business enough."
+More globally, collaborative lawyers feel they help their clients resolve their disputes productively, thus fulfilling Lincoln's inspirational vision of the lawyer "[a]s a peacemaker" with the "superior opportunity of being a good man [or woman]" for whom "[t]here will still be business enough."
+LINCOLN, supra, at 328.
 The professional satisfaction of the collaborative lawyer's role may have best been summed up nearly one hundred years after Lincoln wrote by another great figure who was also a practicing lawyer, Mohandas Gandhi.
 Gandhi served as a lawyer for the South African Indian community before he returned to India to lead its fight for independence.
 Reflecting on his experience encouraging a settlement by a client of a commercial dispute, Gandhi wrote:

-"My joy was boundless.
+My joy was boundless.
 I had learnt the true practice of law.
 I had learnt to find out the better side of human nature and to enter men's hearts.
-I realized the true function of a lawyer was to unite parties riven asunder.
+I realized that the true function of a lawyer was to unite parties riven asunder.
 The lesson was so indelibly burnt into me that a large part of my time during the twenty years of my practice as a lawyer was occupied in bringing about private compromises of hundreds of cases.
-I lost nothing thereby - not even money, certainly not my soul."
-MOHANDAS GANDHI, AN AUTOBIOGRAPHY: THE STORY OF MY EXPERIMENTS WITH TRUTH 168 (1948).
+I lost nothing thereby-not even money, certainly not my soul.

+M. K. GANDHI, GANDHI'S AUTOBIOGRAPHY: THE STORY OF MY EXPERIMENTS WITH TRUTH 168 (Mahadev Desai trans., 1960).

-The Uniform Collaborative Law Act - An Overview
+The Uniform Collaborative Law Rules and Act-An Overview

-The overall goal of the Uniform Collaborative Law Act is to encourage the continued development and growth of collaborative law as a voluntary dispute resolution option.
+The overall goal of the Uniform Collaborative Law Rules and Act is to encourage the continued development and growth of collaborative law as a voluntary dispute resolution option.
 Collaborative law has thus far largely been practiced under the auspices of private collaborative law participation agreements developed by private practice groups.
 These agreements vary substantially in depth and detail, and their enforcement must be accomplished by actions for breach of contract.